Fantasy (Earth, Wind & Fire song)

 "Fantasy" is a song by American band Earth, Wind & Fire, which was issued as a single in 1978 by Columbia Records.

 Overview

 "Fantasy" was produced by Maurice White, who also composed the song with Eddie Del Barrio and Verdine White.
 The song took three months to compose, and was only finally finished after Maurice White saw and was inspired by the film Close Encounters of the Third Kind.

-The US B-side of the single was a song called "Be Ever Wonderful", while the UK B-side was a song called "Runnin'".
+The US B-side of the single was a song called "Runnin", while the UK B-side was a song called "Be Ever Wonderful".
 "Fantasy", "Be Ever Wonderful", and "Runnin'" were all included on EWF's 1977 studio album All 'n All.